Account Abstraction on EVMs

 The primary problem with this approach is the cost of sending each individual "refuel" transaction on chain.
 Looking at the economics on the Ethereum L1, it does not scale well as demonstrated in the calculations below:

 If you're interested in implementing sponsored transactions or have a novel approach to the problem, don't hesitate to reach out to us as this is one of our favorite topics of discussion.
-As always, feel free to send us feedback at docs@dfns.co.
+As always, feel free to send us feedback at .